← Back to blog

 4. The Price (Value Analysis)

-Both tools offer very generous lifetime deals compared to the monthly subscription models of Wispr Flow.
+Both offer solid lifetime deals compared to the expensive SaaS subscriptions of cloud competitors.

 Ready for Private AI Dictation?

-Get LumeVoice Pro today and enjoy 100% local privacy with zero-latency speed.
+Get LumeVoice Pro today and run local, zero-latency dictation on your Mac.
 Stop letting your keyboard slow you down.

 Try LumeVoice Free →